EsiObjects: An Architecture for the Future

 The EsiObjects Runtime Module supports the following features:

 The TCP/IP Gateway implements an object oriented API into the EsiObjects Runtime Module.
 It supports all valid message protocols needed to invoke an object’s services.
 It provides the foundation support needed to implement the more sophisticated forms of connectivity implemented by EsiObjects.
 It also provides direct, simple connectivity via ActiveX controls.
-The COM proxy, Java proxy and CORBA ORB communications components enable applications to run in multi-tier Client Server or Internet based configurations.
+The COM proxy, Java proxy and CORBA ORB communications components enable applications to run in multi-tier Client Server or Internet based onfigurations.

 Class Development Environment